-An expert panel consisting of a sports medicine doctor, physiotherapist, pedorthist, coach, shoe designer and a podiatrist will be debating the role of traditional shoes vs. minimalist shoes.
+An expert panel consisting of a sports medicine doctor, physiotherapist, pedorthist, coach, shoe designer, and the podiatrist will be debating the role of traditional shoes vs. minimalist shoes.

 Full details and the RSVP form can be found at Vancouver Running Symposium.

-I very much recommend that you do what you can to make the Vancouver Running Symposium.
+I recommend that you do what you can to make the Vancouver Running Symposium.
 It looks great.